intel/mlir-extensions/docs/rfcs/XeGPU.md

 ## layout attributes to support work group level semantic

 By allowing XeGPU operating on workgroup level data size, it provides a concise IR for tensor compiler instead of multiple level nested loop IR for subgroup and work item level operation.
 To enable XeGPU operate the workgroup level, we introduce `layout` attribute to specify how the data is distributed across subgroups. `layout` enables tensor compiler to express the cooperative operation among subgroups by specifying a `layout` to partition data among subgroups without manipulating a nested IR representation.
-The attribute allows tensor compiler to control the block size for both the workgroup and subgroup and perform autotuning as the number of subgroups, layout, and tensor size per subgroups are critical performance knobs.
+The attribute allows tensor compiler to control the tile size for both the workgroup and subgroup and perform autotuning as the number of subgroups, layout, and tile size are critical performance knobs.

-`layout` attribute can be viewed as upgraded version of `sg_map`.
-It includes all the parameters in `sg_map`, and adds a few more to support workgroup semantics. `layout` attribute supports multiple dimensions, whereas `sg_map` is limited to 2D.
+`layout` attribute also includes parameters to support subgroup to work item distribution. `layout` attribute supports multiple dimensions.

-**xegpu.layout (upgraded from xegpu.sg_map)**
+**xegpu.layout**

-`layout` specifies how a n-d tensor (defined by the tensor descriptor) is partitioned among subgroup within a workgroup. `layout` consists of six parameters:
+`layout` specifies how a n-d tensor (defined by the tensor descriptor) is partitioned among subgroups and work items within a workgroup. `layout` consists of six parameters:
   * sg_layout: Defines the n-d arrangement of subgroups within the workgroup.
   * sg_data: Specifies the shape of the tensor for each subgroup after decomposition.
   * inst_data: Specifies the shape of the tensor for each instruction at subgroup level.
-It maybe identical to sg_data.
+It maybe identical to or a fraction of sg_data.
-  * lane_layout: Defines the n-d arrangement of WIs within the subgroup.
-It is renamed from sgmap's `wi_layout`.
+  * lane_layout: Defines the n-d arrangement of work items within the subgroup.
+It is also knowns as sgmap's `wi_layout`.
-  * lane_data: Specifies the shape of the tensor fragment that each WI owns.
+  * lane_data: Specifies the shape of the tensor fragment that each work item owns.
 The lane_data must be contiguous.
-One instruction may owns multiple lane_data.
-It is renamed from sgmap's `wi_data`.
+Each lane may owns multiple lane_data within one instruction.
+It is also known as sgmap's `wi_data`.
   * order: The dimension order used to linearize n-d subgroup ids and lane ids.
 The first dimension in the order list is the fastest-changing dimension.

 Example of linerized subgourp id regarding order[1, 0] vs. order [0, 1].